01 of 12

 It would only make sense that the fastest coasters are also among the tallest and steepest (the energy has to come from somewhere to generate the high speeds), and, at 151 feet, the South Korean coaster boasts one of the highest drops of any woodie in the world.
 The fastest coasters aren't necessarily also the longest ones, but at 5,383 feet, T Express is one of the world's longest thrill machines.Continue to 3 of 12 below.

 - Kings Island, Ohio

-At that time, The Beast was loaded with what are known as trim brakes, devices that slow the speed of coaster trains to make the ride less jarring and/or to help prevent wear and tear on the train and the track.
-The Beast had a trim brake on the first drop that noticeably slowed the speed of the descent.
-For that and other reasons, I downgrade the popular and highly regarded ride and consider it to be one of the most overrated roller coasters.
-You can read my (not very flattering) review of The Beast.
+The Beast is loaded with what are known as trim brakes, devices that slow the speed of coaster trains to make the ride less jarring and/or to help prevent wear and tear on the train and the track.
+For that and other reasons, some afficianados downgrade the popular and highly regarded ride and consider it to be one of the most overrated roller coasters.
+You can also read a review of The Beast.